-Established in 1984, The Brown County Convention and Visitors Bureau is a marketing and service organization responsible for positively impacting the regions economy by promoting lodging and visitor expenditures.
+Established in 1984, The Brown County Convention and Visitors Bureau (BCCVB) is a marketing and service organization responsible for positively impacting the regions economy by promoting lodging and visitor expenditures.

 The administration of Bureau operations is vested in the Board of Directors.
 The Board is comprised of 13 representatives from local hospitality, industry and civic areas of the community.
 The Board of Directors has committees within its organization.
 The programs and policies of the Board are implemented by the Bureau staff and managed by the Executive Director.